ruisen2000/DIstributed_System_Parallel_Computation_A4/README.md

-Assignment 4: Parallel Computation of pagerank
+Assignment 4: Distributed Computation of pagerank using MPI